TravisWheelerLab/VIBES/README.md

 # Pseudomonas Pipeline

-TODO: Describe what it is, who should care, and why those people should care (1-5 sentences) This is a pipeline that annotates viral insertions in bacterial genomes, given a set of reference viruses and bacterial genomes.
+This is a pipeline that annotates viral insertions in bacterial genomes, given a set of reference viruses and bacterial genomes.
 Useful to bioinformaticians and computational biologists because it can allow you to search for a large number of viruses in a large amount of bacterial genomes with relatively little effort.
+The pipeline can be run in two ways: massively parallel on a server cluster with a job manager like SLURM, or for small data sets, on a desktop or laptop with GNU parallel.

 ## Pipeline